frouo/lembot-public-website/faq/[3] quota-exceeded-of-service-sheetsgoogleapiscom.md

 tag: "error"
 ---

-# Google API error - [429] Quota exceeded for quota metric 'Read requests' and limit 'Read requests per minute per user' of service 'sheets.googleapis.com'
+# Google API error - [429] Quota exceeded of service 'sheets.googleapis.com'

 ## Why this error?

-The Google API limits the number of read per minute per user.
+The Google API limits the number of read and write operations per minute per user.

 You are very likely to reach the limit with automation that runs at the very same moment, in other words **scheduled at the same time**.